ChilledFerrum/ChilledFerrum/README.md

 ### Advices & Inspirations
 - Starting from a baseline, mine is to focus on a healthy diet that can support all the aspects I want to improve. <br/>
 - Challenge yourself with long-term goals that you don't expect yourself to reach, but also divide these goals into smaller reachable ones, until you are halfway there.
 That's when you'll feel your high.<br/>
-- If you're fragile, that is okay.
-It means that you have tons of room for improvement.
-The journey might be difficult and challenging, but you'll love the results.<br/>
+- If you find yourself to be fragile, that is okay.
+It means that you have lots of room for improvement.
+The journey might be difficult and challenging.
+Keep fighting and never say "I give up", you'll love the end results.<br/>
 - Be self-aware of your ego and embrace it.
 It is natural and okay to be egotistic, as long as you are aware of it and don't use it against others.
-By doing so, you reveal the kindness that resides within your heart.
+By doing so, you reveal the kindness that resides within your heart. <br/>
 <br/><br/>

 ### About this GitHub page: